Kazimierz Dolny – kamienica Celejowska

 The original, which is the study of painting from nature made in watercolor and ink on cardboard was formed in 1951.
 The print is made in a professional and very precise print technique: giclée.

-Graphics is made in limited edition: 50 pieces in original format.
+Graphics is made in limited edition: 200 pieces in reduced format in relation to the original.

-The graphic is accompanied by a certificate together with the number of graphics: 4/50 (fourth in a row of the 50 pieces edition).
+The graphic is accompanied by a certificate together with the number of graphics: 6/200 (sixth in a row of the 200 pieces edition).

 Profesor Henryk Dąbrowski (1927-2006) – the drawing master, a prominent architect, co-founder of the Warsaw School of drawing.
 Is derived from the family: his father was an architect, a disciple and Assistant of Jan Witkiewicz (vel Koszczyc) – architect and conservator of art.
 He studied at the Faculty of Architecture at the Warsaw University of Technology (Politechnika Warszzawska).
 His professors were e.g. Zygmunt Kamiński Lech Niemojewski, Jan Zachwatowicz and Bohdan Lachert.
 After graduation, for many years he was associated with the University leading there teaching, scientific and artistic.
 He was a teacher of drawing for multiple generations of architects, head of the Department of Drawing, Painting and Sculpture at the Warsaw University of Technology.
 He received the title of Professor in 1992.